begin with a free consultation (949) 870-3800

 Falls are another frequent source of traumatic brain injuries, and even a fall from a modest height can lead to life‑altering consequences, particularly for older adults and young children.

-These incidents include slip and fall accidents in a grocery store in Santa Ana or a fall from a ladder on a construction site in Anaheim.
+These incidents include a slip and fall accident at a Santa Ana grocery store and a fall from a ladder at a construction site in Anaheim.
 Construction sites often carry higher risks, including falling objects, scaffold collapses, or equipment malfunctions that can cause severe head injuries.

 Acts of violence can also lead to traumatic brain injuries.
 A direct blow to the head or a penetrating injury from an assault can result in significant and lasting harm.